dcharney/react-portfolio/README.md

 # Welcome!

 My portfolio can be viewed [here](https://dcharney.github.io/react-portfolio/).
-This is a sample portfolio that was built use the cli cra.
+This is a sample portfolio that was built using CRA.

 ## Table of Contents
 - [Welcome](#welcome)